 Have fun with the BLOG!
 Visit at http://taylortopicsdna.blogspot.com

-Be persistent and pateint.
+Be persistent and patient.
 Visit your personal FTDNA page often and check for matches.
-More are appearing all the time, but it may take a while for yours to show up.
+More appear constantly, but it may take a while for yours to show up.

 Don't be afraid to ask questions or communicate with the admins.
 We want to hear from you.